Sports Betting Bonus Guide 2021

 In case you’re a hardcore MMA fan and follow Bellator or KSW, that’s no problem.
 Mr Green usually doesn’t have in-play betting available for Bellator or KSW, but you’ll always get bout odds for these fights too.

-Betway, GG.bet, and Pinnacle are by far the best sportsbooks for your eSports betting.
+Unibet, Betway, GG.bet, and Pinnacle are by far the best sportsbooks for your eSports betting.
 They don’t just stick to the majors, as they offer lots of smaller tournaments like Hellcase Cup in CS:GO.
-In addition to the obvious esport games like League of Legends and CS:GO, Betway also got games like Rocket League and Starcraft Broodwar.
+In addition to the obvious esport games like League of Legends and CS:GO, Unibet also got games like Call of Duty and Overwatch

 eSports betting can be very lucrative, as there aren’t as much stats available yet for the oddsmakers.
 While oddsmakers have massive amounts of data for football and tennis, eSports is still a new kid on the block, so you can definitely earn some bob if you know what you’re doing.